Ziauddin University

 Email: [email protected]

-Doctor of Podiatric Medicine is a five-year semester based degree programme which is open to all science stream students with minimum 50% marks in the Science group from an accredited Institution in Pakistan or equivalent to international standards.
+• Doctor of Podiatric Medicine is a five-year semester-based degree programme which is open to all science stream students with a minimum of 50% marks in the science group from an accredited institution in Pakistan or equivalent to international standards.

-• Podiatrists may focus on a specialty such as pediatrics, geriatrics or sports medicine.
-In addition to private practice, podiatrist may
+• Podiatrists may focus on a speciality such as paediatrics, geriatrics or sports medicine.
+In addition to private practice, podiatrists may work in hospitals (including in foot clinics associated with a hospital) and long-term care facilities.

-• Because podiatrists in private practice set their own hours, it is a flexible career, making it a good fit for people who want or need a balanced lifestyle.
+• Work in health departments.
+Because podiatrists in private practice set their own hours, it is a flexible career, making it a good fit for people who want or need a balanced lifestyle.
 Generally, podiatrists work between 30 and 60 hours a week.

 Graduates will: